AnimatorJeroen/sandbox/README.md

 **1. Define it**

-Add your struct in `source/app/sceneLayer/components/Components.h` (or where your components live)
+Add your struct in `source/app/sceneLayer/components/Components.h` (or where your components are defined)

 **2. Register it for undo/redo**